psimonson/plugins/README.md

 ## License Information

 There is currently no license on this project.
 This project is provided "as-is".
-Just do NOT copy and modify, stating "That you've made this.", when really it is {{ :https://github.com/DevCool/plugins.git | here }}.
+Just do NOT copy and modify, stating "That you've made this.", when really it is https://github.com/DevCool/plugins.git.

 ## Author